adenrashid/tic-tac-go/readme.md

 ## Challenges

 - Attempting to simplify the javascript in a short time.
 Only created more bugs so I had to leave it as it is.
 Need more time and planning to be able to refactor it.
-Would have liked to add AI if I had more time and figure out the logic in how to do that.

 ## Lessons

 - Planning is the most important thing you can do!
 Going in having a clear cut plan helped a lot in creating the game.
 Previously when I have tried to create things, in homework etc, it has seemed more complicated because of not having a clear plan and creates more bugs and confusing logic.
-Hit the requirements before being carried away by other bonus aspects.
+- Hit the requirements before being carried away by other bonus aspects.

+## Stretch Goals
+- Implement player vs computer option
+- Would have liked to add AI if I had more time and figure out the logic in how to do that.
+- Refactoring, cleaning code and directories, layout of project

 ## Credits